NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

 .. rubric:: Avoid Wild Cards

 tar and rm are *inefficient* when operating on a large setof files on lustre.
-The reason lies in the time it takes to expand the wildcard. "*rm -rf \**" on millions of files could take days,and impact all other users.
+The reason lies in the time it takes to expand the wildcard. "*rm*rf \**" on millions of files could take days,and impact all other users.
 (And you shouldn't do just "\*"anyway, it is dangerous.
 Instead, DO generate a list of files to be removed ortar-ed, and to act them one at a time, or in small sets.

 .. code-block:: shell

-   lfs find /path/to/old/dir/ -t f -print0 | xargs -0 -P 8 rm -f
+   lfs find /path/to/old/dir/*t f*print0 | xargs*0*P 8 rm*f

 .. rubric:: Broadcast Stat Between MPI or OpenMP Tasks